voodooEntity/go-cyberbrain/README.md

 - Lightweight and optimized: go-cyberbrain is built using mostly standard Go libraries, ensuring a streamlined development experience without the need for third-party dependencies other than created the same developers.
 - Self-supervising and orchestrating: With go-cyberbrain, the architecture takes charge of managing the workload and scheduling, allowing developers to focus on developing plugins and enhancing the application's functionality.
 - Extensibility through plugins: Plugins define the specific requirements and behavior of the application.
-By developing custom plugins, developers can extend go-cyberbrain's capabilities and tailor the application to their needs.
+By developing custom plugins, developers can define and extend go-cyberbrain's capabilities and tailor the application to their needs.
 - Data-driven processing: go-cyberbrain embraces a data-driven approach, seamlessly handling complex data flows.
 Its in-memory graph backend facilitates the storage, analysis, and enrichment of interconnected information.
 - Multithreaded by design: go-cyberbrain optimizes job execution by utilizing a multi threaded architecture.
 It ensures efficient processing, avoids duplication of tasks, and maximizes performance.